-In September 2020 Eton Bridge Consulting were engaged by a global logistics business to support one of their divisions with an annual turnover of £250 million and 2,900 employees.
+Eton Bridge Consulting was engaged by a global logistics business to support one of their divisions with an annual turnover of £250 million and 2,900 employees.
 The organisation was mid-way through an SAP S4 HANA implementation programme which had stalled.
 They invited Eton Bridge Consulting to perform an independent programme review to identify if there were any areas that needed to be addressed to ensure the successful delivery of the desired benefits.

 The division was to be sold to a competitor in December 2020, so the work was critical to ensure the successful outcome of a multi-million pound, market-sensitive share transaction timed for the financial year-end.

 As part of the share transaction, Eton Bridge Consulting was asked to establish the project, business, and technical confidence for the board (CEO, CFO and COO).